 Collaboration is the key to a healthy and successful screenplay.
-Hiring a screenwriter and script doctor is, therefore, a way to fast track such collaboration.
-It puts you into contact with a professional who will know how to get the best out of your work.
+Hiring a screenwriter or script doctor is, therefore, a way to fast track such collaboration.
+It puts you into contact with a professional specifically selected by a specialist screenwriting organisation (such as Industrial Scripts) who will know how to get the best out of your work.
 They’ll show you things that you can’t see yourself.

 What is a Script Doctor?